mattermost/mattermost-test-management/data/test-cases/plugins/todo/API/Bump_issue.md

 **Step 1**

-1. Provide the authtoken(in postman) of the user to whom the Todo is assigned.
+1. Open the sent Todo list from the Todo plugin RHS.
-2. Provide the id(mandatory field) of the ToDo from the list of the user to whom the Todo is aasigned.
+2. Click on the options of any desired Todo.
+3. Click on bumo button.

 **Expected**

-The desired Todo should get accepted.
+The assigned user should get a reminder notification for the task bumped.